ablok/TestAutomationUniversity/README.md

 # TestAutomationUniversity

-Code project to automatically scrape and store course answers.
-You can then also submit them.

-DISCLAIMER: I didn't use it in ages, so I have no idea if this still works.
+Project to automatically gather and submit course answers to the Test Automation University website.
+Run `npm run go` to start.

-DISCLAIMER2: Don't cheat.
+DISCLAIMER: Don't cheat.

+TODO:

+1. Add github actions
+1. Abstract API calls, so it is easier to have a try catch/retry on all API's.